Testing overview

 e2e, excluded from default runs.

-The default pytest invocation pins -m 'not e2e' (root pyproject.toml), so make test never touches the Playwright suite — run those explicitly with make test-e2e.
+The default pytest invocation pins -m 'not e2e and not perf' (your app's pyproject.toml), so a normal test run never touches the Playwright suite or the benchmarks — run e2e explicitly via uv run pytest -m e2e tests/e2e.

 Quick reference